mickael-kerjean/webpty/README.md

 - (in the roadmap) make it work even from some closed network so you can access your raspberry pi at home from your office sitting behind your company VPN
 - (in the roadmap) plugin mechanism to support additional user management mechanism, custom theme, ...
 - (in the roadmap) can be integrated as a library to provide a webshell to your application
+- (in the roadmap) emoji and other weird characters

 # Install